cuperman/myenv/README.md

 # MyEnv

-Bootstraps a MacOS environment with my applicatoins and preferences
+Bootstraps a MacOS environment with my applications and preferences

 ## Prerequisite